Owning your first car is, understandably, a fun and enjoyable new life milestone.

 It can often be quite healthy to have a small survival kit in your vehicle.
 This doesn’t necessarily mean that you’ll only use a kit like this in an accident.
 For instance, it might be that you find yourself getting lost in snowy weather conditions, and having an extra blanket and even a radio might help if you know that the area in which you live has help on hand.

 A small survival kit might also include a small flashlight, a simple tool kit, jumper cables, a foldable shovel to help dig yourself out of snow or mud, and of course, a first aid kit, as it’s never a good idea to be caught without one of these.
+In some instances, you could even choose to keep some handy knives or small weapons in your car, in case you ever have to defend yourself.
+While this may not always be necessary, some people even choose to keep licensed firearms in their vehicle, using a gun holster for car, so they are prepared for any circumstance that may arise.

 Of course, after you’ve attended to all of the safety and survival planning that you may wish to implement, it’s good to enjoy a few indulgences within your vehicle from time to time.
 This might simply include loading up an old classic iPod into the deck of your car, giving you access to all of your old songs despite how old the car radio is.